rauniyar01/Intelligent-Security-Systems-Final-Project/README.md

 ##Problems Encountered
 ###Make Non-numerical data Numerical
+There were many data fields extracted from the http response but most of it was text data.
+To do the clustering we needed to make the data numerical in order to normalize and graph the clusters.
 ###Normalization of Non-numerical Data Points
+There was not a good way to take some fields, such as server type, and convert them to numerical data to normalize and cluster.
+All the attempts created dnormalized data that was to close and the cluster were not meaningful.
 ##Refernces
 ###Project 25499
 [Project 25499](https://scans.io/study/mi) is a project by Silas Cutler that scans parts of the IPv4 Internet and aggregates data.